Wigtertainment-Ltd/key-lint/README.md

 # KeyLint

-Desktop tool, CLI and GitHub Action for auditing i18n translation keys in Angular projects.
+Find missing, unused and inconsistent Angular translation keys before they reach production — using a desktop app, CLI or CI pipeline.

 ## Workspace layout